pegasus-isi/pegasus-olcf-kubernetes/README.md

 - _AUTOMATION\_USER\_GROUP\_NAME_, with the group name your automation user belongs to (eg. csc001)
 - _AUTOMATION\_USER\_ID_, with the user id of your automation user (eg. 20001)
 - _AUTOMATION\_USER\_NAME_, with the username of your automation user (eg. csc001\_auser)
+- _AUTOMATION\_USER\_HOME\_DIR_, with the home folder of your automation user.
+This folder should point to a location on the Lustre filesytem (eg. /lustre/atlas/scratch/csc001_auser/csc001)

 Step 2: Login to OLCF's Kubernetes
 -----------------------------------